deanmoses/tacocat-gallery-flexbox/README.md

 # tacocat-flexbox

-Trying out Flexbox CSS on static HTML prototype of Tacocat photo gallery
+Static HTML prototype of Tacocat photo gallery using Flexbox CSS

+# How to use

+Open index.html in a browser.
+No Node.js needed.